The Discretionary Paradox: A Forensic Audit of Runway Selection

 Forensic Log 04: Jan 16 — The Split-Field Contradiction

-Exhibit 4.3: Screen recording toggling between South and North Field, confirming simultaneous split-field winds.
+Exhibit 4.3: Screen recording toggling between fields, confirming split-field winds.

 Forensic Log 05: Jan 17 — Split-Field Throughput, Reconfirmed

-Exhibit 5.3: Screen recording confirming repeated split-field winds and persistent Westbound configuration on January 17.
+Exhibit 5.3: Screen recording confirming repeated split-field winds.

 Forensic Log 06: Jan 17–18 — Overnight Abuse of Discretion